SSDH: Semi-supervised Deep Hashing for Large Scale Image Retrieval: Experiments

 \subsection{Experiment Results and Analysis}

 Table~\ref{ResultTableALL} shows the MAP scores of all the retrieved results on CIFAR10, MNIST, NUS-WIDE and MIRFLICKR datasets with different length of hash codes.
 We can observe that: (1) The proposed SSDH approach outperforms compared state-of-the-art supervised deep hashing methods.
 For example on CIFAR10 dataset, the proposed SSDH approach improves the average MAP from 73.2\% (DRSCH$\ast$), 67.2\% (NINH$\ast$) and 56.0\% (CNNH$\ast$) to 81.0\%.
 Similar results can be observed on MNIST, NUS-WIDE and MIRFLICKR dataset.
 It's because the proposed SSDH approach designs a semi-supervised loss function, which not only preserves the semantic similarity provided by labels, but also captures the meaningful neighborhood structure, thus improves the search accuracy.
 (2) SSDH, DSRCH$\ast$ and NINH$\ast$ significantly outperform the two-stage method CNNH$\ast$, because they learn hash codes and image features simultaneously, which can benefit from each other, thus leading to better performance compared to CNNH$\ast$.
-(3) The traditional hashing methods using deep features significantly outperform the identical methods using hand-crafted features.
-For example on CIFAR10, compared to SDH, SDH-VGGF improves the average MAP score from 32.2\% to 49.0\%, which indicates that deep features can also boosts traditional hashing methods' performance.
+(3) The trends among traditional methods are that supervised methods SDH outperform semi-supervised method SPLH, which further outperforms unsupervised method.
+We can also observe that the traditional hashing methods using deep features significantly outperform the identical methods using hand-crafted features.
+For example on CIFAR10, compared to SDH, SDH-CNNF improves the average MAP score from 32.2\% to 49.0\%, which indicates that deep features can also boosts traditional hashing methods' performance.

 The first row of Fig.~\ref{mnistfigure} shows the Precision-Recall curves with 48bit hash codes on four datasets.
 We can clearly see that the proposed SSDH approach outperforms other state-of-the-art hashing methods, which demonstrates the effectiveness of exploiting the underlying structures of unlabeled data.
 The second row of Fig.~\ref{mnistfigure} demonstrates the Precision@topk curves with 48bit hash codes, it can be observed that SSDH achieves the best search accuracy steadily when the number of retrieved results increases, which has superior advantage over state-of-the-art methods.
 The third row of Fig.~\ref{mnistfigure} shows the Precision@top500 for different code lengths on four datasets.
 We can clearly see that the proposed SSDH approach outperforms all compared state-of-the-art methods on all hash code length.
 For example on CIFAR10 dataset, the proposed SSDH approach achieves over 80\% search accuracy on all hash code lengths.
 Also from all these figures, by comparing traditional methods using deep features and the identical methods using hand-crafted features, we can observer that deep features can boost the performance of traditional methods.